TheCandidStartup/TheCandidStartup.github.io/_drafts/ensuring-eventual-consistency.md

 When you scale up, rare failures become common.
 What was exceptional, is now normal.
 Part of the day to day.
 Any lurking edge cases that you’ve ignored or deal with manually will become intolerable until you fix them properly.

 Another app I worked with reduced the window of vulnerability to the bare minimum.
 They used a separate, highly resilient workflow system to run all the side effect logic.
 They used a highly available, resilient queue to connect the app servers and the workflow system.
-Once the database transaction successfully completed all the app server had to do was add a message to the queue.
+Once the database transaction successfully completed, all the app server had to do was add a message to the queue.
 Worked great during development, internal testing and beta testing.

 The app was popular.
 We onboarded hundreds of customers, some with hundreds of users.
 Customer complaints increased.
 Varied reports but all with a similar root cause.
 The database had been updated but the side effect workflow hadn't run.

 What went wrong?
 Everything.

 Turns out that app servers will occasionally crash at the most inconvenient moment.
 The highly available queue was also highly complex.
 There were bugs in the language library used by the app server to add messages to the queue, other bugs in the different language library used by the workflow system to read messages from the queue.
 Fundamental misunderstandings of the contract between queue and client that in theory assured high availability and resilience.
 Outages in the queueing service itself.

 Even worse, there was no easy way to detect which workflows hadn't run.
 There was no difference in the database between a transaction whose side effects completed and one that didn't.
 In many cases you couldn't work out what side effects needed to be run from what changed in the database.
 You would have to scan through every record in the database performing a cross-service join to check that everything was consistent.
 Or, just wait for your customers to report problems and fix them reactively.